kalazzawi/AWS-Cloud-Practitioner/README.md

-# Ultimate AWS Certified Cloud Practitioner (CLF-C02) Study Guide
+# Karim Al-Azzawi's AWS Certified Cloud Practitioner (CLF-C02) Study Guide

-Welcome to the **Ultimate AWS Certified Cloud Practitioner Study Guide**!
+Welcome to my **AWS Certified Cloud Practitioner Study Guide**!
 This comprehensive resource is designed to help you ace the AWS Certified Cloud Practitioner exam (CLF-C02), a foundational certification validating your understanding of AWS Cloud concepts, services, security, and economics.
 Ideal for beginners with up to 6 months of AWS exposure, this guide aggregates data from official AWS resources, GitHub cheat sheets, Tutorials Dojo, Whizlabs, and more.
 As of October 18, 2025, CLF-C02 is the current exam version.
 Expect 20-40 study hours; aim for a 700/1000 passing score.

 ---